Skip to content

 return b.func_a()

-You can also use the from ... import statement to import only the required function:
+You can also use the from ... import statement to import only the required functions:

 demo__script_b